Declarations

 path (required)

-The endpoint path relative to base_url.
+API path relative to base_url.
+Must start with /.
 Use {param} for path variables.

 permission (required)